Where strange fact and stranger fiction collide

 The Clark Kent of this story is Stetson Kennedy, a folklorist and journalist born in Florida in 1916.
 Like many southern white children of the time, the day to day aspect of raising him was left to a black maid named Flo.
 Stetson claimed that he saw Flo tied to a tree and repeatedly raped by white men, when she accused a white bus driver of giving her the wrong change.
 As a child he learned the world wasn’t fair and that adults “Where lying about more than just Santa Clause.”

 Now if Kennedy is the Clark Kent of this story, then Bob Maxwell is it’s Perry White.
 He was basically given carte blanche to handle everything Superman, in the 40’s.
-Bob wanted to make it into a radio show and in 1940 launched The Adventures of Superman, radio show.
-He was a perfectionist who insisted that the stories be entertaining, compelling and have a moral.
+What Bob wanted to do was make it into a radio show and in 1940 launched The Adventures of Superman.
+He was a perfectionist who insisted that the stories also be entertaining, compelling and have a moral.
 During World War Two it was easy; the bad guys were the Nazis.
 After the war he wanted to make Superman more than just a guy who beat his way out of problems.
 He started with a 25-episode story line called Mongers of Hate.
 This told the story about a secret society run by ex-Nazi spies.
 This boosted the show to the number one radio program.

 He then turned his eye to the Klan.
 Now Maxwell was a perfectionist who wanted to portray the Klan as they really were.
 Some how he got in conduct with the ADL, who gave him Kennedy’s reports.
 He then had a 16-episode arc written called the Klan of the Fiery Cross.